 1955 – 1976

 Starting in 1955, Meteor stopped sharing model names with Ford cars.
-Gaining a certain level of independence, the company chose a new logo with a black brand name inscription.
+Having gained a certain level of independence, the company chose a new logo featuring a black brand name inscription.
 The top bar of the E and the letter M had thin rays extending along their length.
 A dot stood at the end of the word in the center.
 A very thin line extended from it through the entire inscription.
 The name seemed to move forward quickly, leaving thin streaks of paint that appeared to be dispersed by the wind.